51% Attack

 Chart showing the probability of success for replacing blocks in the blockchain.

-There is an exponential decay in the probability of replacing a transaction the deeper it makes it in to the blockchain.
+There is an exponential decay in the probability of replacing a transaction the deeper it makes it into the blockchain.

 FAQ